NickCrew/vim/README.md

 # My Vim Repo

 * __My vim environment is optimized primarily for:__ Python, Ansible, Hashicorp tools, Asciidoc and markdown editing.

-* __For python code completion to work:__ you will need to python-lsp-server package installed on your system.
+* You should probably look into the code completion and async plug-ins if you're planning on using them.

 * __If you want linting (ALE) to work:__ you will need a linter installed on your system such as flake8 or pylint.

 * You need the patched powerline fonts for vim-airline: https://github.com/powerline/fonts

 __To install plugins you need to:__
 1. `mkdir -p ~/.vim/plugged`